How one company cut corners, got greedy, and caused the deadly Boston molasses disaster that brought the city to its knees.

 Now, much of the site of the Boston molasses disaster now rests within Langone Park.
 The only sign that the disaster ever took place is a commemorative plaque at the park entrance.

-After this look at the Boston molasses disaster, read up on the London beer flood of 1814.
+After this look at the Great Molasses Flood, read up on the London beer flood of 1814.